OokTech/TW5-Bob/Configuration.md

   tech support if you do any of them.
 If you want to do it anyway than you need to give this the value `I Will Not Get Tech Support For This`.
 - `API` things in this group are used for the api used for inter-server communication using the TWederBob plugin.
+This is only active if you use the `--wsserver` command, if you use an external server than these don't do anything.
   - `enablePush` if this is set to `yes` than the server will accept tiddlers pushed using the TWederBob plugin.
   - `enableFetch` if this is set to `yes` than the server will let people fetch tiddlers from the server using the TWederBob plugin.
+  - *UNIMPLEMENTED* `pluginLibrary` if this is set to `yes` than the server will act as a plugin library.

 ''Note:'' Only changes to the `scripts` and `wikis` will be available without restarting the server.
 You still need to save the settings using the